turingschool-examples/bee_technical_challenge/readme.md

 ## Submission

-In order to submit, zip this directory and then send via email to ehickmann@turing.io, and sal@turing.io.
+In order to submit, zip this directory and then send via email to ehickmann@turing.edu, and alex@turing.edu.